federicobaiocco/reviews-conv-neural-net/README.md

 ﻿# Reviews CNN

-Convolutional Neural Network for text classification consumed by react app.
+Convolutional Neural Network for reviews classification.
+In this repository there is a simple react app to test it as well.

 Run the project: